Banner by TheProtobabe

 What Affects Capture Rate:

 As an alternative to battling, some Pokemon are able to be befriended–captured without having to undergo a battle or some other physical task with it.
-This style of capture is sort of like a tag-along roadtrip; the Trainer convinces the Pokemon to join them while they explore together.
-Below are the rules and regulations Rangers must follow when allowing a Trainer to attempt to befriend a Wild Pokemon.
-This is a very rare occurrence—if it is abused, it will be revoked.
+This style of capture is sort of like a tag-along road trip; the Trainer convinces the Pokemon to join them while they explore together.
+Below are the rules and regulations Rangers must follow when allowing a Trainer to attempt to befriend a wild Pokemon.
+This is a very rare occurrence.

 Besides befriending and battling, sometimes wild Pokemon have other prerequisites to be captured.
 This method relies more on the strength of the roleplay, so post quality is greatly considered.
 These interactions should be comparable to the effort involved with a battle, so Rangers need to use their best judgment with the same factors as other types of encounters.
-Likewise, every encounter should not be in this style—there will be consequences for abuse.
+Likewise, every encounter should not be in this style.
 Possible—but not limited to—methods of capturing a Pokemon in this manner are:

 Here are some miscellaneous things that may come up in the Park.

 If a Trainer takes an Apricorn Box (buyable in the Park Shop) with them on their Expedition, there is a 20% chance of finding an Apricorn after every encounter, both Capture and Fleeing.
 There are 5 different types of corns, so a 5-sided die would be rolled to determine what kind is found: Black, Red, Blue, Yellow, and White.